MESGJanie/documentation/service/configuration.md

 # Service File

-To define a service, you need to create a folder with a `mesg.yml` file that describes its functionalities.
+To define a service, you need to create a specific folder with a `mesg.yml` file that describes its functionalities.
 This file should/may contains the following informations.

 ## Name